Australian manufacturing licences and overseas GMP certification

 GMP certification is usually only requested if it is not possible to obtain GMP clearance via the Mutual Recognition Agreement (MRA) or Compliance Verification (CV) pathways, for example due to lack of evidence.
-The TGA reserves the right to undertake an audit of an overseas manufacturing site, irrespective of any other evidence supplied.
+The TGA reserves the right to undertake an inspection of an overseas manufacturing site, irrespective of any other evidence supplied.
 For example, this may be where TGA has other regulatory information, has concerns regarding compliance.

-Ensure that GMP clearance cannot be obtained via the MRA or CV pathways before applying for GMP certification.
+The onus is on the sponsors to ensure that GMP clearance cannot be obtained via the MRA or CV pathways before applying for GMP certification.

 Step 1 will help you determine if this process is appropriate for you.